MicrosoftDocs/dataexplorer-docs/data-explorer/auto-stop-clusters.md

 ms.topic: how-to
 ms.date: 11/03/2021
 ---
-# Automatic stop for inactive Azure Data Explorer clusters
+# Automatic stop of inactive Azure Data Explorer clusters

-Azure Data Explorer clusters which have been *inactive* for a specified time interval are automatically stopped.
+Azure Data Explorer clusters that have been *inactive* for a specified time interval are automatically stopped.
 Inactivity is defined by having no data ingestion or queries, or cluster average CPU below a certain threshold.

 Automatic stop (Auto-Stop) happens on the following schedule:

-First, you will receive X days of recommendations to stop the cluster through Azure Advisor.
+First, you'll receive X days of recommendations to stop the cluster through Azure Advisor.
 For more information about these recommendations, see [Cost recommendations](azure-advisor.md#cost-recommendations).
 * If the inactive cluster has a small amount or no data, it's stopped after five days.
 * If the inactive cluster has data ingested, it's stopped after 10 days.

-Cluster behavior is not automatically resumed.
+Cluster behavior isn't automatically resumed.
 To restart the cluster, do so manually.

 > [!NOTE]
 > Leader clusters aren't automatically stopped.
 For more information, see [follower databases](follower.md).